gzpan/Translation-on-Tars-Documents/tars_cpp_develop_specification.md

 The tars interface can only be added in principle and cannot be reduced or modified.

-Run make release inside the makefile will automatically complete the relevant operations, see the Makefile specification;
+Run 'make release' inside the makefile will automatically complete the relevant operations, see the Makefile specification;

 Description:

-Make release will copy the tars file to /home/tarsproto/[namespace]/[server] directory, generate tars2cpp to generate .h, and generate a [server].mk file; other calls to the service, at the bottom of the makefile This mk file can be included.
+'make release' will copy the tars file to /home/tarsproto/[namespace]/[server] directory, generate tars2cpp to generate .h, and generate a [server].mk file; When others call this service, include this mk file at the bottom of the makefile.

 # 3. Makefile specification

-It is highly recommended to use the Makefile specification for services implemented using Tars.
+It is highly recommended to use the Makefile specification when use service that realized with Tars.

 The TARS framework provides a basic Makefile for makefile.tars.
 The service written in Tars contains the Makefile to help you maintain the Makefile.